ortariot/Valve-MC/README.md

 **This client pats for system of controlling electro-mechanical valves**

 The system Valve Monster Comander (VMC) consists of client and server parts.

-Server parts based on Raspberry pi3 and development by Python language used modules:
+Server parts - Valve Monster Server (VMS) based on Raspberry pi3 and development by Python language used modules:

 * pymodbus
 * RPi.GPIO